kvignesh1420/AI/assignments/N12417420_Lab3/README.md

 The code is written in `python3` can be executed using the `python>=3.6` interpreters.
 **NOTE: The code depends on the [PLY](https://github.com/dabeaz/ply) and numpy python packages.**

+- ply for parsing the input.
+- numpy for efficient matrix operations.

 The packages are present on the CIMS machines.

 ```console